Since its founding in 2002, the National Tribal Air Association has been a leading voice for Tribal air quality issues,

 Tribes and Alaskan Natives.
 Please explore our site and contact us if you have any questions or comments.

-NTAA has released a Fact Sheet on EPA’s Proposed Clean Energy Incentive Program now open for public comment until September 2nd.
-NTAA’s fact sheet is part of a Policy Response Kit that will be prepared for Tribes in the coming weeks.
+NTAA has released a Policy Response Kit on EPA’s Proposed Clean Energy Incentive Program now open for public comment until November 1st.